488 Total complaints

 Crash: No Fire: No Unknown

-Mar 2024 AIR BAGS,SEAT BELTS Not sure why my car is not being recalled for occupant detection harness.
+Mar 2024 AIR BAGS Not sure why my car is not being recalled for occupant detection harness.
 Subaru telling me it’s the vin number, that’s not the problem it’s I have a defective harness according to Subaru product bulletin wud-98r harness with date prior to 18074 is defective and needs to be replaced free of charge.
 My harness has a date of 17293.
 My car has all the criteria of the recall.
 This started back in April 2020 with warning light on and off same with airbag indicator.
 Now the warning light is on constantly and airbag is off constantly

 Incident: May 2023